Math-Franky/Math-Franky/README.md

 - 👋 Hi, I’m @Math-Franky
-- 👀 I’m interested in Football(soccer) and in Video-games
+- 👀 I’m interested in Video-games
 - 🌱 I’m currently learning html and lua
-- 📫 How to reach me , Discord: Franky#8230
+- 📫 How to reach me , Discord: jedimastertemple#9376

 <!---
 Math-Franky/Math-Franky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.